ravikumarrh/race-capstone1_project/README.md

-# RACE Projects
+# RACE Capstone-1 Project
-This repo contains projects as part of RACE programs
+This repo contains code and dataset of Capstone-1 Project of RACE program